popas/RadixLib/README.md

 ## Introduction

 RadixLib is an API wrapper for the Radix Gateway API which allows for a quick, easy, and pythonic way to interact with the Radix blockchain directly from python.
-The following are some of the features offered in this python package:
+The following are some features offered in this python package:

 * Connecting to the Radix blockchain through the Gateway API.
 * Connecting to custom Radix networks (i.e. stokenet, localnet, devnets or any custom network.)